Books: The Next Best Thing : Part II

 The book has many photos and illustrations, all black and white, of things of beauty.
 The photos take us back in time to when the items were created or installed.
 There are many photos of altars, and while difficult to see the specific details, on several of the photos, one can see enough to get the general idea of how the altar frontals looked in their settings of beauty.

-The above photo of vestments are pictured to give the impression of what the set was like when in use.
+The above photo of vestments is pictured to give the impression of what the set was like when in use.
 Comper was noted for designing this fabric himself.

-Designed from a Russian Cloth of Gold, this is stunning Cope with detailed Ecclesiastical embroidery, along with a Morse clasp.
+Designed from a Russian Cloth of Gold, this is a stunning Cope with detailed Ecclesiastical embroidery, along with a Morse clasp.
 Looking at the Morse design makes one think how lovely it might be if reinterpreted into a piece of goldwork embroidery.
-It is a thing of beauty, even in a black and white photo.
+It is a thing of beauty, even in a black-and-white photo.